How to Navigate Office Politics and Sexism in the Indian Workplace

 Related Guides

-How do I deal with being ignored in meetings?
+How can I deal with difficult colleagues in the workplace?

 Licensed Indian psychologists — available in Hindi, Telugu, and English.
 First session at ₹499.